rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 WooCommerce Product Feed manager is completely compatible with WPML.
 You can choose to save products in different languages and then generate feed for each language using this plugin.

-= Features: =
+= Features =
 * Generate Product Feed in a few clicks
 * 13 pre built templates of Merchant Shop feed
 * Auto-sync with Google Shopping Center
  * Category Mapping
 * Extensive Filter Options (filter by category, tag or custom)